TWO CREDITS ARE BETTER THAN ONE!

 Looking to establish a new Dual Credit course at your high school campus?

 New Dual Credit classes are established through an articulation agreement between Triton and the high school via the Dual Credit Course Request Form.
 The person requesting a new course (typically the high school's department chair or head) needs to inform the Office of Dual Credit of their intention with the request form and then begin discussions with the appropriate Triton chairperson or coordinator in order to ensure the course will align with its Triton counterpart.
-Once the course has been articulated and the signatures finalized, we will send notice of approval so the course can begin running for its requested start term.
+Once the course has been aligned and the signatures finalized, we will send notice of approval so the course can begin running for its requested start term.
+For an overview of the course alignment process; please refer to our Dual Credit Course Alignment Guide.

 Current Dual Credit Faculty Members FAQ's